batra98/jupyter-notebooks/README.md

 This project uses poetry for dependency management.

 1. Clone the repository
+2. Make a directory called `notebooks` inside the project.
+This will be used to store your (serialized) notebooks.
-2. Install dependencies with `poetry install`
+3. Install dependencies with `poetry install`
 4. Set up the database URL in `config/db_env.py`
 5. Run the server with `python server.py`